sakshamsri4/biftech/guide_docs/activity_log.md

   4. BlocProvider and BlocConsumer make it easy to manage state in modals
   5. Validation should be performed in both the UI and the cubit for better user experience and data integrity

+## [2023-04-27 | 4:30 PM]
+- ❌ Issue: Donation feature was implemented but not integrated into the app's navigation
+- ✅ Integrated donation feature into the app's navigation and UI
+- 🔄 Solutions implemented:
+  1. Created a DonationPage to display donation statistics and active discussions
+  2. Updated the home page to use the new DonationPage in the donation tab
+  3. Added a direct route to the donation page in the app's router
+  4. Created a proper branch for the donation feature as specified in the roadmap
+- 📁 Files changed:
+  - lib/features/donation/view/donation_page.dart (created)
+  - lib/features/home/view/home_page.dart (updated to use DonationPage)
+  - lib/app/view/app.dart (added donation route)
+  - guide_docs/activity_log.md (documented changes)
+- 📝 Lessons learned:
+  1. Always create a proper branch for each feature as specified in the roadmap
+  2. Integrating a feature into the app's navigation is essential for user accessibility
+  3. Displaying donation statistics provides users with feedback on their contributions
+  4. Reusing existing UI components and patterns maintains consistency across the app
+  5. Following the git workflow is crucial for maintaining a clean and organized codebase

 ## Template for Future Entries

 ```